 What are the 4 pillars of SEO best practices?

-If your company’s SEO could use some propping up, simplify the matter by considering the four support piers for your SEO platform.
-As we discussed in an earlier article about improving website rankings, these four piers include:
+To boost your company’s SEO, start with the four mainstays.
+As we discussed in an earlier article about improving website rankings, these four piers are:

 - Technical SEO